Driver booked for DUI after 1 pedestrian dead, 2 injured in Phoenix

 Driver arrested on suspicion of DUI after 1 pedestrian dead, 2 injured in Phoenix

+(Miriam Badillo, 26.
+Phoenix Police Department, File Photo and Maricopa County Sheriff's Office Photo)

-PHOENIX — A woman suspected of driving while impaired was arrested after a pedestrian was killed and two others were injured Wednesday night in Phoenix, authorities said.
+PHOENIX — A woman suspected of driving under the influence was arrested after a pedestrian was killed and two others were injured Wednesday night in Phoenix, authorities said.

 The collision happened in the area of 35th and Grand avenues under the overpass of Indian School Road around 10:30 p.m., the Phoenix Police Department said.